De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: The Geometric Ansatz. Immersing Minkowski- into deSitter space-time

-Here, $x_i$, $y_i$, and $z_i $ (with $i=1,2$) are the Cartesian position coordinates of two points in ordinary three dimensional Euclidean space, $t_1$ and $t_2$ are in their turn the time coordinates, and $c$ is the speed of light.
-The very first fundamental theory known to remain invariant under Lorentz transformations is Maxwell's electrodynamics. {}For a comparatively long period this fact has been considered as some peculiarity of the electric and magnetic interactions between moved bodies.
-This changed with Einstein's seminal work \cite{1Stein} in which the speed of light has been postulated to remain same in all reference frames moving uniformly on parallel straight lines relative to each other.
-This scenario rules out the Euclidean space time inherent to the classical low-velocity mechanics, and replaces it by the Minkowskian space time that defines a new mechanics at high velocities, the relativistic mechanics.
-In this way, the importance of Lorentz invariance was shifted from the particular case of electrodynamics to the principle properties of space-time and made mandatory for all theories formulated there.
-From this moment on, the structure of space-time acquired fundamental importance in physics.
-The intervals in (\ref{Mink_sign}) can be viewed as genus-es of points lying on three dimensional two-sheeted hyperboloids, denoted by ${\mathbf H}_\pm ^3$, encapsulated inside the ``null hyperboloid'' , $c^2t^2-{\mathbf r}^2=0$, a cone also termed to as the ``Light Cone'' , as schematically illustrated in Fig.~1.
-The null-intervals remain invariant under five more transformations termed to as ``conformal'', the resulting symmetry being the ``conformal symmetry'' \cite{Slava}.
+Here, $x_i$, $y_i$, and $z_i $ (with $i=1,2$) are the Cartesian position coordinates of two bodies in the ordinary three-dimensional Euclidean space, $E_3$, while $t_1$ and $t_2$ are in turn their time coordinates, and $c$ is the speed of light.

+The intervals in (\ref{Mink_sign}) for $s^2>0$ can be viewed as locuses of points lying on three dimensional hyperboloids of two sheets, denoted by ${\mathbf H}_\pm ^3$, encapsulated inside the ``null hyperboloid'' , $c^2t^2-{\mathbf r}^2=0$, a cone also termed to as the ``Light Cone'' , as schematically illustrated in Fig.~1.
+The null-intervals remain invariant under five more transformations termed to as ``conformal'', the resulting symmetry being the ``kinematic conformal symmetry'' \cite{Slava}.
 The conformal symmetry is associated with all the transformations which leave the interval, $ds^2=g_{\mu\nu}(x) dx^\mu dx^\nu$, invariant, modulo a multiplicative ``conformal factor'' of $e^{\omega (x)}$.

-Such transformations are angle- but not distance preserving.
+In Special Relativity it is argued that the hyperboloids inside the upper part of the cone describe the causal ``Future'' while those of the bottom part describe the causal ``Past''.
+The meaning of ``causal'' is that events in these regions describe material bodies moving with subluminal velocities, because their time-orderings are preserved by all Lorentz transformations and thus allow one to define the arrow of time in this domain.
+In contrast, the surrounding hyperboloids of one sheet represent the acausal region, where no arrow of time can be defined because here Lorentz transformations can change the time-orderings of the events.
+Such events can be used only in the description of virtual degrees of freedom of the material bodies, such as their constituents, among them the nucleons in a nucleus, the quarks and gluons in hadrons etc.

+Measurements in physics can be carried out only on material bodies, as described by means of events located in the causal region, the processes being termed to as ``real'', or ``on mass-shell'', in reference to the definition of the invariant mass, $M$, by means of the so called ``on-mass shell'' relation, $E^2-{\mathbf p}^2c^2=M^2c^4$, between the energy, $E$, and linear momentum, ${\mathbf p}$.
+Instead, the constituents of the material bodies and their instantaneous interactions are exclusively described by means of events located in the domain outside the light cone.
+Notice that the causal and acausal regions are disconnected and described by means of independent coordinates, a reason for which transformations and operators from the two regions are commuting with each other. \\